What are some best practices for using EC2 Spot Instances with Amazon EKS?

 I want to use Amazon Elastic Compute Cloud (Amazon EC2) Spot Instances with my Amazon Elastic Kubernetes Service (Amazon EKS).
 What are some best practices?

 The following are some best practices for using Amazon EC2 Spot Instances with Amazon EKS:

 - Don't use Spot Instances for long-running jobs or stateful applications.

 - Use managed node groups with Spot Instances.

 - Add multiple instance types to node groups.

-- Use the AWS Node Termination Handler for self-managed node groups.
+- Use the AWS Node Termination Handler (NTH) for self-managed node groups.

 Don't use Spot Instances for long-running jobs or stateful applications

 The short lifespan of a Spot Instance can cause unwanted terminations to long-running jobs.
-It can also affect stateful applications because stateful applications cannot tolerate shutdowns.
+It can also affect stateful applications because stateful applications can't tolerate shutdowns.
 Instead, use On-Demand Instances for long-running jobs.

 Use managed node groups with Spot Instances

 You can set the capacity type of a managed node group as spot.
 The managed node group then configures an Auto Scaling group to use EC2 Auto Scaling Capacity Rebalancing.
-When the EC2 Auto Scaling Capacity Rebalancing feature is activated and a Spot node receives a rebalance recommendation, Amazon EKS attempts to replace the Spot node.
+When EC2 Auto Scaling Capacity Rebalancing is activated and a Spot node receives a rebalance recommendation, Amazon EKS tries to replace the Spot node.